 By Phoebe Clewley

-Student Bio: Phoebe Clewley is a current second-year law student at Suffolk University Law School, where she is a staffer on the Journal of High Technology Law.
-Prior to law school, Phoebe worked as a Legal and Compliance Associate at Foundation Medicine, a biotechnology firm in Cambridge, Massachusetts.
+Student Bio: Phoebe Clewley is a current second year law student at Suffolk University Law School, where she is a staffer on the Journal of High Technology Law.
+Prior to law school, Phoebe received her BA in psychology from Smith College and worked as a Legal and Compliance Associate at Foundation Medicine, a Biotechnology firm in Cambridge, Massachusetts.

 Disclaimer: The views expressed in this blog are the views of the author alone and do not represent the views of JHTL or Suffolk University Law School.